Employment and Research Opportunities

 Essential duties of the position: The successful applicant will conduct original research, document results, and write journal articles, and present at scientific meetings.

-Minimum Qualifications: Ph.D. by the time of appointment in a field relevant to Earth and Space exploration, including (but not limited to) astrophysics, physics, chemistry, geology, biology, and engineering.
-Candidates must be within five years from receipt of the doctoral degree.
+• Ph.D. by the time of appointment in a field relevant to Earth and Space exploration, including (but not limited to) astrophysics, physics, chemistry, geology, planetary science, biology, and engineering.

-To apply, please submit to http://apply.interfolio.com/116443 to include the following:
+To apply, please submit to https://apply.interfolio.com/179574 to include the following:

 • A cover letter identifying the proposed research topic and the names of the two faculty mentors